Charged With Non-Driving Alcohol Offenses

 1. A person under legal age to purchase alcoholic beverages or to enter any licensed store for the purchase of or being served to him or her, any alcoholic beverage; or

-2. If a person under the legal age for purchasing alcoholic beverages consumes any alcoholic beverage at a licensed bar or club or purchases or attempts to purchase for another any alcoholic beverage who is underage, and;
+2. If a person under the legal age for purchasing alcoholic beverages consumes any alcoholic beverage at a licensed bar or club, or purchases or attempts to buy for another any alcoholic beverage who is underage, and

-4. Any person who enters any premises or licensed bar or the liquor store for the purpose of purchasing, for another person, alcoholic beverages who does not have the right to purchase and consume alcoholic beverages on their own.
+4. Any person who enters any premises or licensed bar or the liquor store for purchasing, for another person, alcoholic beverages, who does not have the right to purchase and consume alcoholic beverages on their own.

 If you are found to have to have violated any of the provisions of this law you are deemed to be a disorderly person, and upon conviction, can be punished by a fine of not less than $500, and in addition, the court can suspend or postpone the child’s driver’s license for six months which commences on the day the sentence is imposed and runs for a period of six months after he or she reaches the age of 17 years.

-If your child, at the time of sentence has a valid driver’s license issued by New Jersey state, the court will immediately collect the license and forward it to the New Jersey Division of Motor Vehicles.
+If your child, at the time of sentencing, has a valid driver’s license issued by the state of New Jersey, the court will immediately collect the license and forward it to the New Jersey Division of Motor Vehicles.

 In addition to the general penalties prescribed for an offense, the court may require any person under the legal age to purchase alcoholic beverages who violates this law to participate in an alcohol education or treatment program authorized by the Department of Health for a period not to exceed the maximum period of confinement prescribed by law for the offense for which the individual has been convicted.